yutawatabe/python_environment_test/README.md

 ### Step 4: Create the virtual environment and install Python

 The pyproject.toml and uv.lock files specifies the Python version required for the project.
 The following command can create the virtual environment (.venv folder) in the project folder.
+Run this command from the console window in VScode (if the console command is absent, check View tab -> Terminal):

 ```bash
 uv venv